MGIC: Multigrid-in-Channels Neural Network Architectures: Experiments

 \subsection{Ablation study}

-To determine the impact of the parameters $s_g$ and $s_c$, we experiment on CIFAR-10 for image classification.
-First, we fix $s_g$ to 16 and observe how the number of parameters, FLOPs, and accuracy of MGIC-ResNet-$56$ change.
-Secondly, we fix $s_c$ to 16, while modifying $s_g$, and examine our model's behavior.
-Our conclusion from the results reported in Table \ref{tab:FCCinfluence}, is that a growth in $s_g$ or $s_c$ yields better accuracy at the cost of more parameters and flops, since an increased communication between the channels is allowed.
-However, we also note that in this experiment, an increase of $s_c$ past 16 or $s_g$ past 8 does not yield significant accuracy improvement.
-Thus, it suggests that our method is capable of faithfully reducing the feature space given a budget of parameters or FLOPs, also as depicted from the experiments in Sec. \ref{sec:representation_experiment} -- \ref{sec:implicit_reconstruction_exp}.
+\paragraph{Parameter study} To determine the impact of the hyper-parameters $s_g$ and $s_c$, we experiment on CIFAR-10 and ImageNet data-sets for image classification.
+On CIFAR-10, we first fix $s_g$ to 16 and observe how the number of parameters, FLOPs, and accuracy of MGIC-ResNet-$56$ change.
+Secondly, we fix $s_c$ to 16, while modifying $s_g$, and examine our model's behavior, as reported in Tab. \ref{tab:FCCinfluence}-\ref{tab:imagenet_paramstudy}.
+On ImageNet, we examine two types of configurations using our MGIC-MobileNetV3 1.0x.
+In the first, we get $s_c = 64$ and experiment with different values of $s_g$.
+This experiment reveals the significance of the group size.
+Namely, it shows that as the group size grows, better accuracy is obtained (since it induces an increased channels connectivity), at the cost of more parameters.
+The second type of experiments considers various values of $s_c = s_g$, from 2 to 64.
+Like in the former, it can be concluded that increasing the coarsest grid size and the channel connectivity yields higher accuracy.
+Our conclusion from the results reported in Tab. \ref{tab:FCCinfluence}-\ref{tab:imagenet_paramstudy}, is that a growth of $s_g$ or $s_c$ yields better accuracy at the cost of more parameters and FLOPs, since an increased communication between the channels is allowed.
+However, by reducing $s_g$ and $s_c$, we obtain almost optimal accuracy at dramatically reduced costs, also as depicted in the experiments in Sec. \ref{sec:representation_experiment} -- \ref{sec:implicit_reconstruction_exp}.